hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 }
 ```

-When synthesizing the code with this initial mapping function that only logs and returns nothing, you might have noticed that it still failed with the following error:
+Synthesizing the code with this initial mapping function fails with an error listing properties that may not be properly mapped.
+CDKTF checks whether there are any object properties left on the `props` object (that are not `undefined`) after the mapping function returned.
+This is a safeguard of the mapping implementation to block mappings that do not support all properties at the time they were written.

 ```
 Error: cannot map some properties of AWS::DynamoDB::Table: {